 1937 Joined Spartan League.
 Played at the Broadwater Road ground of the former Shredded Wheat FC.

 1938 Arrangement with Shredded Wheat ended after one season.
-Groundshared with Murphy’s Radio FC for one season at Handside Playing Fields.
+Groundshared with Murphy Radio FC for one season at Handside Playing Fields.

 1939 Permanent home found at Springfield where we remained for 29 years.

 1939/1940 Spartan League suspended after one game.
-Joined East, North & Mid-Hertfordshire Combination and then the Bedfordshire & Hertfordshire Combination.
-No competitive matches recorded between 1940 and 1944.
+Joined the Hertfordshire & Bedfordshire Combination leagur for the remainder of the season.
+No competitive matches recorded for 1941, 1942 or 1943.

 1945 Joined Spartan League

 1959 Joined Hertfordshire County League

 1970 Hertfordshire FA withdraws Senior status.
 Joined Greater London League (Division 2)

 1971 Joined Metropolitan London League (Reserve Division 1), formed following the merger of the Greater London and London leagues.

 1973 Merged with Welwyn Garden United to form Welwyn Garden FC and took United’s place in the South Midlands League.
 Senior status regained.